 This data analysis and interpretation represents a multivariate compilation of information, obtained from multiple informants including youth interviews, administrative and school personnel surveys, onsite counselor ratings, and other self-administered evaluations facilitated by the direct service provider.
 Data was also obtained from independent sources such as academic records, attendance records, weekly progress reports, and report cards.
-The 2010-2011 year marks the sixth year of onsite school counseling program service delivery in the school setting.
+The 2010-2011 year marks the sixth year of onsite school counseling program service delivery.